 So like the title says we’re a bunch of recruitment people at heart.
-Which means, after years reading the CV’s of would be employees I’ve become a bit of a Grammar Nazi.
+Which means, after years reading the CV’s of would be employees I’ve become a bit of a Grammar stickler.
 If there is a spelling error rest assured I’ll pull you up on it like Mr Payton would have back in my spelling class 40 years ago!

 That being said we’re always interested in publishing contributions from experts on the hiring process, employment trends, and workplace issues.
 The wider world of business, productivity and economics also appeals to me.